Hallmarq and ESG – an Introduction

 “Improving the lives of animals and of the people who care for them.”

 A sense of belonging for all employees is key to them feeling included and valued.
 Feedback and listening are critical parts of this.
-Six-monthly staff surveys are implemented, providing a quantifiable insight to the board and senior leadership team who then build action plans to address concerns highlighted.
+Six-monthly staff surveys are implemented, providing quantifiable insights to the board and senior leadership team who then build action plans to address any concerns highlighted.

 Health and Wellbeing: